obestwalter/mau-mau/README.md

 Changing the state of an object that is not returned explicitly is called a [side effect](https://goo.gl/3n4nXW).
 Purists of certain programming paradigms would tell you that this style is messy and error prone.
 I won't argue with them, because I might loose.
 For now that's how we do it here, because than you really understand how it works.
 Real world programs have lots of side effects anyway so better just get used to it :) The discussion around when and how to use side effects is a huge topic.
 For now I just want to make you aware, that some of our functions and methods have side effects, meaning that not all changes to the state of the program are communicated purely by returning values.
 BTW: raising exceptions are also considered side effects and they are used a lot in Python.

-### Logging

-Python has a simple to use and convenient [logging module](https://docs.python.org/3.5/library/logging.html) included.
-There is no reason why beginners shouldn't learn using that right away in their programs instead of cluttering the code with calls to `print`.
-One immediate advantage is the possibility to use different [log levels](https://docs.python.org/3.5/library/logging.html) in the program and adjust the output when debugging problems (e.g. `logging.DEBUG` to see the full story while debugging and `logging.WARNING` when running thousands of simulations, where logging would slow us down).

-We use a [simple format](https://docs.python.org/3.5/library/logging.html#logrecord-attributes) and the [convenience function](https://docs.python.org/3.5/library/logging.html#logging.basicConfig) to initialize the logger to write to the terminal with a certain level.

 ### Assertions

 > What can be asserted without evidence can be dismissed without evidence.